 350 Sauchiehall Street, G2 3JD

-The CCA has been at the centre of Glasgow’s art scene for 25 years.
-Its year-round programme includes exhibitions, film, music, literature, festivals, Gaelic and performance.
-Join a building tour or come to Take One Action's short film screenings.
+Our year-round programme includes exhibitions, public engagement, film, music, literature, festivals, Gaelic and performance.
+Visit our exhibition, join a building tour or come to Take One Action's short film screenings.

 Designed in 1868 by Alexander Greek Thomson, and previously home to The Third Eye Centre (1975-1991), the building is steeped in history and the organisation has played a key role in the cultural life of the city for decades.
-Our broad and experimental programme encourages a diverse audience to experience the arts, with 348,211 visitors in 2017.
+Our broad and experimental programme encourages a diverse audience to experience the arts.